 - Latent infections

-Tests like GRAIL or other multi-cancer early detection panels may be valuable in stratifying risk before any systemic biologic is administered.
-Localized applications, when possible, may reduce systemic exposure and mitigate unintended immune responses.
+Tests like GRAIL or other multi-cancer early detection panels may help stratify risk before any systemic biologic is administered.
+Localized applications, where feasible, reduce systemic exposure and mitigate unintended immune responses.
 Read more about risk factors and suitability here.

-Even if biologics like exosomes prove beneficial in the future, they are unlikely to stand alone.
-Inflammaging is systemic, and treating it requires systemic multi-pronged thinking.
+Even if biologics like exosomes prove beneficial, they won’t stand alone.
+Inflammaging is systemic; treating it requires systemic, multi-pronged thinking.

-While single agents like rapamycin, peptides, or even advanced biologics may play a role, longevity science is moving toward systems-level regulation—not isolated suppression.
-Stress, glycemic control, circadian rhythm, and senescence management all contribute to the terrain in which inflammation—and regeneration—occurs.
+Single agents — peptides, advanced biologics — may play a role.
+Longevity science is moving toward systems-level regulation, not isolated suppression.
+Stress, glycemic control, circadian rhythm, and senescence management all contribute to the terrain in which inflammation and regeneration occur.

 The Bottom Line

-Exosome research may offer a promising avenue in the fight against inflammaging, but in a largely unregulated global market, caution and discernment are not optional.
-Without standardized validation, batch-level testing, and clinician oversight, even biologics supposedly sourced from the same tissue type may yield wildly different effects.
+Exosome research may offer a promising avenue against inflammaging, but in a largely unregulated global market, caution and discernment aren’t optional.
+Without standardized validation, batch-level testing, and clinician oversight, biologics supposedly sourced from the same tissue type may yield wildly different effects.